tourpace/tourpace.github.io/_posts/2024-03-02-Tubes-Rims-and-Tires.md

 ![Hooked vs. Hookless Rim from Gear Junkie](https://s3.amazonaws.com/images.gearjunkie.com/uploads/2022/09/Enve-hookless-journal-2-5-1.jpg)
 (Notice how much more aerodynamic the hookless rims are above - image from Gear Junkie)

 Evidently car and motorcycle rims are hookless - so shouldn't bicycle rims too?
-Evidently you can make that carbon fiber rim stronger, lighter, and cheaper - who does'nt want that???
+Evidently you can make that carbon fiber rim stronger, lighter, and cheaper - who doesn't want that???
 Well - not me.

 For a closing thought - watch this video of a tubeless setup on hookless rims with the recommended tires, now that seems safe...